 In any individual, it can be hard to separate genetic factors that contribute to obesity from home food culture and sedentary habits learned as a child from family members.
 Scientists have identified more than 400 genes believed to influence weight.
 Inheritance helps determine your appetite, your metabolism (how quickly you burn calories), food cravings, and how much food it takes to make you feel full.
 About 85 percent of people have “thrifty” genes that are geared to store fat and conserve energy.
 While thrifty genes likely helped our ancestors survive during times of famine, they promote obesity in the modern world.
 Researchers think that genetic factors predispose obesity more in some people than others – in some, genes make up 25 percent of the risk, while in others inheritance may contribute 70 or 80 percent of what leads to obesity.

 Sex and ethnic background also influence obesity.
-Women are more likely to be obese than men.
-In the U.S., 48 percent of adults of African descent, 42 percent of adults of Hispanic background, and 36 percent of adults of European descent are considered obese.
+Women are more likely to be obese than men, according to the U.S. National Institute of Diabetes and Digestive and Kidney Diseases.
+In the U.S., 48 percent of non-Hispanic Black adults, 42 percent of Hispanic adults, and 36 percent of non-Hispanic white adults are considered obese.

 Even in the womb, environmental factors influence later obesity.
 Studies found that children born to mothers who had diabetes or smoked during pregnancy are more likely to become obese as adults.
 Other research suggests that babies who are breastfed for less than three months are more likely to develop obesity as adolescents than babies who received more than three months of breastfeeding.